-The Series Four-A1 Bonds will be issued as fully registered Bonds without coupons and, when issued, will be registered in the name of Cede & Co., as nominee of Depository Trust Company ("DTC").
-DTC will act as securities depository of the Series Four-A1 Bonds.
-Individual purchases may be made in book entry form only, in the principal amount of \$5,000 and integral multiples thereof.
-Purchasers will not receive certificates representing their interest in the Series Four-A1 Bonds purchased.
-(See "Book Entry Only System" herein).
-Norwest Bank Minnesota, National Association, Minnesota will act as Trustee.
+The Series Four-A2 Bonds will be issued as fully registered bonds without coupons in minimum denominations of \$100,000 and any larger amount which is an integral multiple of \$5,000, and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
+DTC will act as securities depository of the Series Four-A2 Bonds.
+Individual purchases may be made in book-entry form only and Purchasers will not receive certificates representing their interest in the Series Four-A2 Bonds purchased.
+(See "Book Entry Only System" herein.)